-Before performing an in vitro protein translation, float a tube of wheat germ extract from minus 80-degree storage on water at room temperature for a few minutes to quickly thaw the material [1].
+Before performing an in vitro protein translation, float a tube of wheat germ extract from minus 80-degree storage on water at room temperature for a few minutes to quickly thaw the material [1-TXT].

-WIDE: Talent placing tube into water bath
+WIDE: Talent taking the tube from freezer and placing tube into water bath TEXT: Caution: Do not heat wheat germ extract

-Upon thawing, immediately mix the tube contents by gentle inversion [1], spin down the tube [2], and place the extract on ice [3].
+Upon thawing the extract [0], immediately mix the tube contents by gentle inversion [1], spin down [2], and place the tube on ice [3].

+5.2.0 Added shot: Close up the tube

 Talent inverting tube(s)